Cynthia M. Johnson, MA

 Spinal stenosis may cause:

-—This is when 2 vertebrae (back bones) are fused together.
-This will provide stronger support for the spine.
+Spinal fusion to fuse two vertebrae together to support the spine.
 This is almost always done after decompression laminectomy.

 Ortho Info—American Academy of Orthopaedic Surgeons